Xanewok/slang/How to write your own linter using Slang.md

 ```

 ## Parsing the Solidity code
-Before we can analyze the code, we need to parse the source code it into a concrete syntax tree (CST).
+Before we can analyze the code, we need to parse the source code into a concrete syntax tree (CST).
 It can represent incomplete or invalid code, and is a good starting point for writing a linter.

 Let's start by writing a simple `index.ts` that reads file contents specified as the first command line argument: